 The Shaw Prize consists of three annual prizes: Astronomy, Life Science and Medicine, and Mathematical Sciences, each bearing a monetary award of US$1.2 million.
-This will be the sixteenth year that the Prize has been awarded and the presentation ceremony is scheduled for Wednesday, 25 September 2019 in Hong Kong.
+This will be the seventeenth year of the awards.

 The Shaw Laureates